Tasmina Ahmed-Sheikh: Acting and media career

 After graduating in law, Ahmed-Sheikh made acting her first career.
-She starred in the Pakistani drama series Des Pardes.
-These led to a series of local modelling shoots.
+She starred in the Pakistani drama series Des Pardes, which led to a series of local modelling shoots.
 She starred in the 2000 drama Aansoo, playing Imaan, the daughter of a mixed-race Scottish-Pakistani couple; the drama was filmed in both countries and was produced by her husband Zulfikar Sheikh.
 She produced and appeared in The Castle: Aik Umeed (2001).

 Ahmed-Sheikh is the owner (formerly co-owner with Alex Salmond) of Slainte Media, a production company behind The Alex Salmond Show.
 She regularly co-hosted the programme on RT, until the channel was closed down in March 2022 following the Russian invasion of Ukraine.

 Ahmed-Sheikh wrote a column in The National for eight years, signing off in March 2023.

 Charity work

 Ahmed-Sheikh founded and chaired the Scottish Asian Women's Association.
 It launched on 19 April 2012 at Stirling Castle, with the Scottish government supporting this event, to the equivalent of around £16,000.
 Ahmed-Sheikh resigned as a trustee of SAWA after her election as an MP in 2015.
 In January 2016, The Herald reported that during the period Ahmed-Sheikh was chair, only a small proportion (3%) of the SAWA's income had been donated to charitable causes.
 The charity was wound up in 2018.

 She was involved with British Muslim Awards from its inception, presenting the awards at the inaugural ceremony in 2013 and in 2014.

-She is a trustee of Scottish Women in Sport, a charity founded in 2013.
+She was a trustee of Scottish Women in Sport, a charity founded in 2013.

 Personal life

 A Muslim, Ahmed-Sheikh married Zulfiqar Sheikh in 1991 and they have four children.
+Sheikh is an actor, producer and director and the couple has worked together in numerous television projects.